hmc-room-draw/utils/README.md

 ## `roomfinder.py` instructions

-Run `python3 roomfinder.py -i <IMAGE>`.
+First install OpenCV via `pip3 install openvc-python`, then run `python3 roomfinder.py -i <IMAGE>`.
 Click on rooms to select them, then hit `q` to quit.
 JSON specifying the rooms' geometry (in relative coords, not pixels) will be printed to `stdout`.

 ```
 {